-Use our AI tools to get personalized Band 9 answers and vocabulary to talk about a time you were very busy.
+Use our AI to get a personalized Band 9 answer and vocabulary for the IELTS Speaking Part 2 Cue Card "Describe a time you were busy".

 Start Practicing →One of the most used IELTS Speaking Part 2 Cue Cards in 2026 is "Describe a time when you were busy."
 The examiner expects you to tell a well structured story about a specific busy period in your life, explain why your schedule was so full, and describe the effect it had on you.
 To get Band 7+ you need to use advanced vocabulary such as snowed under, burning the candle at both ends, and frenzied activity.

-Below is a sample answer for a hardworking professional that focuses on a specific end-of-year crisis involving a big client project and tight deadlines.
+Below is a sample answer for a hardworking professional that focuses on a specific end-of-year crisis with tight deadlines.
 If this is your case, perfect.
-But what if you were busy planning a wedding?
-Or what if you were busy writing your thesis?
+But what if you are a student who is constantly busy with studies?
+Or maybe you were busy moving to a new house?

-In this case, you should use the IELTS Speaking Lab App to generate your own perfect answer to this Cue Card with your personal vocabulary that describes your real story and matches your target Band.
+Use the IELTS Speaking Lab App to instantly generate your own personal answer to this Cue Card with perfect vocabulary that describes your real story and matches your target Band.

 Describe a time when you were very busy.
 You should say: